gotpop/subgrid/readme.md

 # Working with CSS subgrid

-A demo of the upcoming `subgrid` property of CSS Grid level 2 (Next Level).
+A demo of the upcoming `subgrid` property of CSS Grid level 2.

 ## Live example